 In general, this solution proposes three steps in the direct Ranging operation:

-- The upper layer (e.g. Ranging layer) performs the ranging parameter coordination between the UEs, and the upper layer provides the ranging configuration to the AS layer.
-The ranging configuration includes the Ranging role (Reference UE or Target UE), one time or period ranging, ranging for distance or direction measurement or both.
+- The upper layer (e.g. Ranging layer) initiates the ranging session by sending ranging request/response message (i.e., Ranging/Sidelink Positioning initiation procedure) and performs the ranging parameter coordination between the UEs, and the upper layer provides the ranging configuration to the AS layer.
+The ranging parameter includes the Ranging role (Reference UE or Target UE), one time or period ranging, ranging for distance or direction measurement or both, ranging QoS/accuracy.